Curriculum

 Tutor Learning

 The TLI is staffed by teachers at Derinya PS who work with small groups of students across multiple year levels to support their individual learning needs.
 Within these sessions, tutors utilise formative assessment data to guide their planning and employ a range of teaching strategies whilst working with the students.
 The current model sees students work in small groups outside of their classroom in a designated area that provides a welcoming learning space just like the classroom.
 Students receive instant feedback during their sessions and work towards a personalised goal.
+We review students’ progress each term, and make adjustments to our tutor group participants and focus areas according to this data, to ensure each child is catered for appropriately.

 High Ability